-(1) The amount disclosed includes allowance, employer CPF, long service award and benefits in kind such as wedding gift, professional membership, season parking and insurance premium for self and dependent etc.
+- (1) The amount disclosed includes employer CPF, benefits in kind such as flexible benefit, season parking and insurance premium for self and dependent etc. - (2) Include deferred bonus that were vested in FY 2024.
+It also includes deferred bonus to be awarded in FY 2025 which are time vested over 3 equal tranches without further performance conditions.